NG-ZORRO/ng-zorro-antd/components/table/doc/index.en-US.md

 ### Component Enhancements

-The component in `nz-table` such as `nz-th`, `nz-td`, `nz-thead`, etc are enhanced, developers can make the table sortable, filterable, fixed header, server rendering, etc easily with api provided.
+The component in `nz-table` such as `th`, `td`, `thead`, etc are enhanced, developers can make the table sortable, filterable, fixed header, server rendering, etc easily with api provided.

 ### Data Processing